waimea-hwstringer/200assessment/docs/Development.md

 - Aesthetically the website was good
 - We measured all of our cake tins (we have square ones that I need to add as well)
-- We measured the sizes of the cake tins that are available
 - Pricing sections should say that prices start from $80.
 - About page was fine
 - The name of the website is Mad as Cakes
 - We changed the username to mpstringer and the password is Reading1871
-- N/A
+- She wanted a Logo that would contrast with the blue style of the site.
 - She thinks that we will need a section for tiers.

 Additional problems that she had:
 Certain letters need to be capitalised
-Carrot was added as an enum value for the flavour type on the bookings table Added shape of cake tin (under size enum)
+Carrot was added as an option for the flavour on the bookings table Added shape of cake tin (under size enum)

 Themes for cakes added: